open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/Ball_Rotating_in_a_Circle/Ball_Rotating_in_a_Circle.md

     weight: 1
     allow-blank: true
     label: $\frac{a_{1}}{a_{2}}$=
+myst:
   substitutions:
     params:
       vars:
         title: A Ball Rotating in a Circle
-    N: 2
+      N: 9
 ---
 # {{ params.vars.title }}
 A ball rotated at constant speed in a circle from a string of length $L$ has a rotation period $T$.
 The string is shortened to a length $\frac{L}{{{ params.N }}}$ while its rotation period in circular motion remains $T$.